basham/swit-workshop-impact/slides.md

 ![Impact map with goal to increase mobile advertising](https://www.impactmapping.org/assets/im_template.png)

 Notes:
-Impact maps are arranged in a heirarchy, with each level having a unique meaning.
+Impact maps are arranged in a hierarchy, with each level having a unique meaning.
 A goal that is trying to be achieved is at the top, with everything below it representing things that will help to achieve that goal.
 In this example, the goal is to "increase mobile advertising" on a music information website.